lalithavadlamani/shiny-seaside/README.md

 * How many people in the age range(71+) are you signing up for?
 * Have you previously attended an organised clean-up event (hosted by any organisation)?

-* On a scale of 1-5 how invested are you in environmental impact?(1 being the least invested)
+* On a scale of 1 to 5, where 1 is not engaged at all and 5 is very engaged, how engaged are you in making changes that positively impact the environment?
 * How did you find out about this event?
 * Are you of Aboriginal or Torres Strait Islander Origin?